ThanhAnPham/Lippmann-Schwinger/README.md

 IEEE Transactions on Computational Imaging (2020), <br />
 T-a.
 Pham, E. Soubies, A. Ayoub, J. Lim, D. Psaltis, and M. Unser.

+[3] <a href="https://www.sciencedirect.com/science/article/pii/S003040181930776X" target="_blank">A method for assessing the fidelity of optical diffraction tomography reconstruction methods using structured illumination.</a>, <br />
+Optics Communications, 454, 124486 (20209, <br />
+A. B. Ayoub, T-a.
+Pham, J. Lim, M. Unser, and D. Psaltis.

 ## Requirements

 The code requires the GlobalBioIm library v1.1.2 (or more recent releases) <br />